EdoardoVignati/MyObserverPattern/README.md

 # MyObserverPattern
-This is my implementation of pattern observer using a meteorological station.
+This is my implementation of pattern observer.
+The example simulates a meteorological station.